LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220129.md

 **LambdAurora**: And for stuff, like in the case of dependencies, at least, by default it doesn't support Maven and stuff.
 So it's really manual, it's not practical.

 **Gdude**: And there goes **kb1000**, our Basil evangelist, saying it's probably not a good choice.
 I've a Gravel understanding from a user perspective.
 I've tried to write plugins and failed miserably, so that tells you about all you need to know about that.
-You are the ~~one percent~~, **Parzi**.
+You are the ~~one percent~~, **parzivail**.
 Just waiting for someone to suggest makefiles.
 Because you know it's going to happen.

 **OroArmor**: For those in the podcast, who can't see the chat, the chat just exploded with 'NO's in respond to **Gdude**'s suggestion.
 There's at least one, "I'd quit modding."
 Yep.
 Alright, well, we're scheduled for about 10 more minutes if anyone has any more questions.